Aenarion7/LABS/Gorgeous Docker Networking/README.md

 ## Bridge

-- Description:
+- **Description:**
     This is the default network type for Docker containers.
 - Functionality:
-    - Creates an internal, private network on the Docker host, allowing containers to communicate with each other.
+    Creates an internal, private network on the Docker host, allowing containers to communicate with each other.
 - Use Case:
-    - Ideal for applications running on a single host that need to interact with one another.
+    Ideal for applications running on a single host that need to interact with one another.

 ## Host

-  Description:
+  **-Description:**
     The container shares the network stack with the Docker host.
   Functionality:
     The container directly uses the host's network interfaces without network isolation.